 Here we need to notice what Bartimaeus actually says to Jesus in answer to Jesus’ question to him.
 Bartimaeus does not say to Jesus, “I want my sight.”
 He says, “I want to see.”
 To want sight is to want a capacity which can be used for all kinds of purposes—raising sheep, making money.
 But to want to see is to want the connection with reality that the exercise of sight makes possible.
 Wanting to see is wanting to know the true nature of reality, hidden in one way from a person when he is blind.

 Once we see what Bartimaeus asks for, the funny parts of the story make more sense.
-When Jesus calls Bartimaeus to himself, he gives Bartimaeus a small period of time to consider what he really wants, before Jesus asks him.
-And then the presence of the Lord and that question serve as a call to Bartimaeus to commit himself to just one heart’s-desire.
-And Bartimaeus finds it: I want to see.
+When Jesus calls Bartimaeus to himself, he gives Bartimaeus a small period of time to consider what he really wants before Jesus asks him.
+Then the presence of the Lord and that question serve as a call to Bartimaeus to commit himself to just one heart’s-desire—and Bartimaeus finds it: I want to see.

-And so Jesus gives Bartimaeus all that he asks for.
+So Jesus gives Bartimaeus all that he asks for.
 Bartimaeus sees not only the world around him but also his Lord.
 And in seeing Jesus, Bartimaeus accepts the Giver together with the gift of sight.
-Although Jesus gives Bartimaeus the option of going off, Bartimaeus stays by Jesus and follows him.
+Although Jesus gives Bartimaeus the option of going away, Bartimaeus stays by Jesus and follows him.

 Bartimaeus came to Jesus and he saw the Lord, because seeing was what he really wanted.
 And that’s why Jesus tells him that his faith has saved him.